 In addition, there is a change in the definition of freedom, power and community.
 Older people find it strange.
 Freedom was very simple: to be free is to be self-sufficient, to be independent.
 For the millennial generation, autonomy is death.
 Being an island is death.
 This generation wants to share their talents.
 They want to be part of a big community, the access to it creates freedom.
 Freedom is not exclusivity.

 We also have a different sensibility about power.
-The essential belief was that power goes from the top down like it does in a pyramid.
+The essential belief was that power goes from the top down as it does in a pyramid.
 For the young generation power is not vertical, is it lateral.
 It means engaging with a mesh of networks, where we benefit from each other.
 Open source is just one example.

 Young generations change their thinking